newrootsherbal/nrh-next-cms/README.md

     * `lib/cloudflare/`: Client for Cloudflare R2.
 * `utils/supabase/`: Supabase client setup, types, and middleware helpers.
 * `supabase/migrations/`: SQL database migrations.

+## Documentation

+For a deeper understanding of the CMS's internal workings, please refer to the detailed documentation:

+*   **[CMS Application Overview](./docs/cms-application-overview.md):** A high-level guide to the Next.js application structure, core modules, and key functionalities.
+*   **[Block Editor Architecture](./docs/cms-architecture-overview.md):** A technical deep-dive into the architecture of the block-based content editor.

 ## Deployment